In this article, we will look at how building occupancy counters help to manage complex environments and the advantages this brings.

 This is achieved through Time-of-Flight occupancy sensors, which do not possess a camera or record any individual details of people they count.

 Having accurate data about the number of people entering or leaving a space or a designated brings many benefits for building managers.
 Building occupancy counters provide insights into the use of spaces, which enable data-driven decisions to be made.
 Workspaces and meeting room use can optimized, for example.
 Based on peak and off-peak demands, cleaning, maintenance and security staff planning can be more efficient.
 HVAC and lighting levels can be set to work when they are needed, so energy is not wasted heating, cooling and lighting empty areas.

 Terabee offers a range of occupancy counters that provide accurate data without invading individuals’ privacy or revealing personally identifiable information (PII).
 It is not about who enters the building, but how many people enter and leave the defined area.

 The Terabee People Counting L-XL device is the ideal solution for capturing data about the number of people who enter or exit a space through a wide doorway or passageway.
 This includes congress centers, hotels, large office buildings, restaurants, schools, universities and other similar areas.
 This model is GDPR compliant by design and provides over 98% accuracy whilst protecting the anonymity of those passing through.

 This product can be provided with an Ethernet or LoRaWAN data transmission option to suit your requirements.

-More suitable for narrow corridors and single doorways, the Terabee People Counting M is a people counter that is compact and discrete.
-It gives 95% counting accuracy, is GDPR compliant by design and can be deployed via Ethernet, PoE or WiFi connectivity.
+More suitable for narrow corridors and single doorways, the Terabee People Counting M 2.0 LoRa is a people counter that is compact and discrete.
+It gives 95% counting accuracy and is GDPR compliant by design.

 If you would like to discuss occupancy counter solutions with us, request more information or schedule a demo, please contact a member of the Terabee team, and we’d be happy to help you.